Contact

 George S. Mickelson Trail

-A redeveloped rail trail that runs through the Black Hills, the George S. Mickelson Trail follows an old rail line through scenic forests and mountains.
+The George S. Mickelson Trail is a wide pathway that follows an old rail line through scenic forests and mountains in the Black Hills.

 • Easy to moderate